Written by Daniel King | Edited By Walter Pacheco | Last Update: July 12, 2024

 Roofing material is among one of the many types of products asbestos was used in.

-Despite its usefulness, asbestos was toxic to those around it, leading to a number of serious health issues, including respiratory diseases, asbestosis and mesothelioma — a rare, aggressive cancer with no known cure.
+Despite its usefulness, asbestos was toxic to those around it, leading to many serious health issues, including respiratory diseases, asbestosis and mesothelioma — a rare, aggressive cancer with no known cure.

-Because asbestos became so pervasive after World War II, it left its imprint on a variety of industries: construction, manufacturing, mining, shipbuilding, railroading and automobile production.
+Because asbestos became so pervasive after World War II, it left its imprint on various industries, including construction, manufacturing, mining, shipbuilding, railroading and automobile production.

-It was used in thousands of products, including cement, insulation, roofing materials, clutches, gaskets and brakes, caulking compounds and plasters, fire-retardant coatings and paints.
+It was present in thousands of products, including cement, insulation, roofing materials, clutches, gaskets and brakes, caulking compounds and plasters, fire-retardant coatings and paints.

 Labor unions began seeing firsthand what it was doing to their members.
 Inhaling or ingesting toxic asbestos fibers was leading to serious health issues in many trades.